Face

 Immediately after your upper blepharoplasty surgery, you can expect some swelling and mild bruising, but this will resolve in a couple of days.
 The sutures will be removed in Dr. Sieber’s office 5-7 days after your procedure although it may take up to 6 months for your final results.

-Recovering from a lower blepharoplasty is slightly more involved.
-There is typically more bruising and swelling which may last for up to a week.
+Recovering from a lower blepharoplasty aimed at targeting the lower eyelid is slightly more involved.
+With the lower eyelid there is typically more bruising and swelling which may last for up to a week.
 If performed as part of facial rejuvenation surgery, this is usually the procedure which requires the most care and downtime.
 It is very important to follow Dr. Sieber’s post-operative instructions to ensure that you heal in a safe, expeditious manner.

 Can I achieve the same results as a lower blepharoplasty with fillers and lasers?